-The accompanying Consolidated Statements of Operations for the year ended December 31, 2013 includes revenues of \$46.7 million and income from operations of \$4.4 million related to the operations of InfuScience.
-Revenues and loss from continuing operations for the year ended December 31, 2012, include revenues of \$16.5 million and a loss from operations of \$1.7 million related to InfuScience from the date of acquisition through December 31, 2012.
+The accompanying Consolidated Statements of Operations for the years ended December 31, 2014 and 2013 includes revenues of \$52.2 million and \$46.7 million and income from operations of \$5.0 million and \$4.4 million related to the operations of InfuScience, respectively.
+The accompanying Consolidated Statements of Operations for the year ended December 31, 2012, includes revenues of \$16.5 million and loss from operations of \$1.7 million related to InfuScience for the period from the date of acquisition through December 31, 2012.